cavalli1234/AdaLAM/README.md

 ## Installation

-For running AdaLAM you essentially need a Python3.7 environment with pytorch and tqdm available.
+For running AdaLAM you need a Python3.7 environment with pytorch and tqdm available.

 If you already have one, let's call it _yourenv_, then installing AdaLAM is as simple as:
 ```